 Tip

-The decline cable chest press is a variation of the decline barbell bench press.
-Decline cable press is a great compound exercise for your chest, shoulders, and triceps.
+The decline cable chest press is a variation of the decline bench press.
+It is a great compound exercise for your chest, shoulders, and triceps.
+It mainly works the lower pec muscles.

 - Set a Decline bench at a 30-degree angle.
 Lie on the bench with your feet flat on the foot pad or the roller.